JAC-CS-Game-Programming-Fall22/Notes/0-Pong/README.md

 ![Game Loop](images/Game-Loop.png)

-_Image courtesy of [Game Programming Patterns](gameprogrammingpatterns.com/game-loop.html), where you can read more about game loops._
+_Image from [Game Programming Patterns](gameprogrammingpatterns.com/game-loop.html), where you can read more about game loops._

 ## 📉 2D Coordinate System